Ahmad Matin-Daftari: Biography

+The son of Showkat ad-Dowleh and grand-son of Najm al-Saltaneh.

 Ahmad Matin-Daftari was born on 23 January 1897 in Tehran to father Mirza Mahmud-Khan Ain ul-Mamalek.
 He studied in Tehran's German School and received his Ph.D. in France.
 He wrote his dissertation in 1929.

 Matin-Daftari served as Senator in Iran's Majlis and became Prime Minister on 26 October 1939 with the fall of Mahmoud Jam's administration.
 During his premiership, the first National census was implemented in Iran and Iran's first National Radio transmitter was inaugurated.
 Matin Daftari was removed from the office on 25 June 1940.

 Matin-Daftari was thrown in prison after the Anglo-Soviet invasion of Iran by the Allies in 1941 because of his German connections.